England Football Online

 Alban Hugh Harrison JP

-Birth Tuesday, 30 November 1869 at Parsonage House in Bredhurst, Chatham, Kent [registered in Hollingbourne, Kent, March 1870].
+Birth Tuesday, 30 November 1869 at Parsonage House in Bredhurst, Chatham, Kent.

 Baptism Tuesday, 28 December 1869 in Bredhurst

-According to the 1871 census, Alban H. was the oldest of two sons, to Alban H. and Elizabeth (née Croft), living at Parsonage House in Bredhurst, with four servants.
-Alban Snr is a curate.
+According to the 1871 census, Alban H. is the oldest of two sons to Alban H. and Elizabeth (née Croft), living at Parsonage House in Bredhurst, with four servants.
+His father is a curate.

 According to the 1881 census, pupil Hugh is boarding at Tonbridge Castle, Tunbridge.